DavidS-B/world_jobs/README.md

     . [topo](https://github.com/pkinney/topo) To gain some time and because it was well done, I used the coordinates from the slack post and extended them a bit with this [site](https://www.keene.edu/campus/maps/tool/) to cover more surface.
 I decided to keep the division of the american continent by south and north as it was not specified in the exercise statement and I thought it could make sense to distinguich both location for jobs reasearch.
 Then I tested to retrieve all continents from the test-professions.csv file.
 It resulted in the fast expected behaviour.
 At the begining I ordered each continent by population, but when I had the final result of my developement I ordered them by number of jobs they had.

 For the third task I just fetched the official [map documentation](https://hexdocs.pm/elixir/Map.html), and I used the [table_rex](https://github.com/djm/table_rex) librarie for the final output.

+## Exercise 2: Question on Scalability

+If we want the same output than the previous exercise, but with much more data comming in, I will parallelize the code by spawning several processes in the backgroud.
+Those processes will execute the same tasks but asynchronously so the whole operation will be faster to achieve.
+We could also think about a vertical scaling by getting a more powerfull CPU and/or more RAM to the machine which executes the code, allowing processes to run faster and to have more of them running at the same time.